crypto101/book/stream-ciphers.rst

 It quickly became popular because it's very simple and very fast.
 It's not just extremely simple to implement, it's also extremely simple to apply.
-Being a synchronous stream cipher, there's little that can go wrong; with a block cipher, you'd have to worry about things like modes of operation and padding.
+Being a synchronous :term:`stream cipher`, there's little that can go wrong; with a block cipher, you'd have to worry about things like modes of operation and padding.
 Clocking in at around 13.9 cycles per byte, it's comparable to AES-128 in CTR (12.6 cycles per byte) or CBC (16.0 cycles per byte) modes.
-AES came out a few years after RC4; when RC4 was designed, the state of the art was 3DES, which was excruciatingly slow by comparison (134.5 cycles per byte in CTR mode).
+AES came out a few years after RC4; when RC4 was designed, the state of the art was 3DES, which was excruciatingly slow by comparison (134.5 cycles per byte in :term:`CTR mode`).
 :cite:`cryptopp:bench`

 An in-depth look at RC4